tc39/proposal-source-phase-imports/README.md

 On the web platform, there are other APIs that have the ability to load ES modules.
 These also need to be able to specify import reflection.
 Here are some examples of how these might look.

+### Workers

+It should be possible to pass `SourceTextModule` records between workers by supporting structured clone, just like `WebAssembly.Module` does.

+### Module Blocks

+Interactions with module blocks might include:

+* Supporting `link()` against a module block to resolve dependencies of `SourceTextModule` records to module blocks as well as JS and Wasm modules.
+* Module blocks might want to suppot the `SourceTextModule.imports(block)` and `SourceTextModule.exports(block)` reflection APIs.
+* If module blocks were to want to support custom instantiation (instead of just the default host instantiation), they could support the `SourceTextModule.prototype.instantiate()` API to generate a `ModuleInstance` from a `ModuleBlock`.

+All of the above are possible and additive between the existing specs, requiring no other known major alignment work.

 ## Cache Key Semantics